-- Have high expectations for academic success; - · Provide outside-of-school experiences which support school goals; and - Foster an attitude in their child that hard work is necessary to achieve high goals.
+- Have high expectations for academic success; - Provide outside-of-school experiences which support school goals; and - Foster an attitude in their child that hard work is necessary to achieve high goals.
 It is, therefore, very important that parents are directly involved in the teaching-learning process and must communicate regularly with the classroom teacher about their child's progress.

 Teachers are responsible for providing formal academic experiences at school.
 They develop lessons that are appropriate for the students' developmental level and current interests.
 Activities are routinely hands-on or abstract, as appropriate, and are presented using motivating methods, often involving cooperative groups.
 Teachers regularly check students' mastery of the content and communicate progress with parents.
-FACTS is our on-line communication tool for students, parents and faculty/staff.
-Families receive access codes to Digital Academy at the beginning of the new school year.
+PowerSchool is our on-line communication tool for students, parents, and faculty/staff.